mddazure/azure-vwan-microhack/README.md

 This scripts pulls information on the BGP session from the VNET Gateway vnet-onprem-gw.

-:exclamation:Note that the "routes learned" output contains all routes the Gateway knows: those that are in the same VNET, with "origin" indicating "Network", as well as routes learned from the Virtual WAN Hub via BGP with "origin" indicating "EBgp".
+:exclamation: Note that the "routes learned" output contains all routes the Gateway knows: those that are in the same VNET, with "origin" indicating "Network", as well as routes learned from the Virtual WAN Hub via BGP with "origin" indicating "EBgp".

 ### :point_right: Branch routes
 Now observe Effective Routes for onprem-vm.

+:exclamation: Note that routes are present for the Spoke VNETs, pointing to the local VNET VPN Gateway.

-The routes for the spoke VNETs were learned via BGP and programmed into the vm route table automatically, without the need to install UDRs.
+The routes for the Spoke VNETs were learned via BGP and programmed into the vm route table automatically, without the need to install UDRs.

 ### :point_right: Spoke routes
 Again observe Effective Routes for spoke-1-vm, as follows: